igormiktor/AVRTools/AVRToolsDocs/advancedfeatures.md

 available from Adafruit and SparkFun).
 This module allows you to write to the LCD much as it if were a serial device and includes the ability to write numbers of various types in various formats.
-It also lets you detect button presses on the 5-button keypad generally assocaited with such devices.
+It also lets you detect button presses on the 5-button keypad generally associated with such devices.

 \note The [I2C-based LCD module] (@ref I2cLcd) requires the [I2C Master module] (@ref I2cMaster).